 For those new to the DX series, the DX90 form factor is one of my favorite of the high-end DAP manufacturers to date.
 It feels pretty solid in the hand and just the right size for ease of use and pocketability.
 It is slightly thicker than the X5 from FiiO but around 1cm shorter and a few millimeters narrower.

 In the hand though the X5 feels substantially larger than the DX90 but both are dwarfed by the leviathan like HM-901 from Hifiman.
 The AK100 and AK120 original designs are still smaller but the newer II versions, though slightly narrower, are much longer than the DX90 due to the redesigned larger LCD screens.

 Slots and holes

-Click on next page for UI and new features impressions…
+Click on page 2 below for UI and sound impressions…